Written By Jon Thai

 You Get What You Pay For

-Marketing is everywhere: anything from commercials, billboards, and, more recently, social media, small businesses are craving attention now more than ever.
-The quality of photos and videos has become the driving force to spark conversation amongst an audience, and ultimately, the way it’s designed will keep them around.
-Just as a whole, it all starts with design to help everything run together smoothly and lays the foundation for future branding.
+For example, marketing is everywhere: anything from commercials, billboards, and, more recently, social media; small businesses are craving attention now more than ever.
+The quality of photos and videos has become the driving force to spark conversation amongst an audience, and ultimately, its design will keep them around.
+It all starts with design to help everything run together smoothly and lays the foundation for future branding.

-Think about it: why has Apple had so much success in marketing their products?
+On the other hand, let’s look at other prominent design-centric brands.
+Why do you think Apple has so much success in marketing their products?
 Apple understands human needs; their clean and straightforward aesthetic attracts potential buyers, and more than that, they offer fantastic quality.
-This being said, similar to any great brand, what Apple used to be, isn’t what it is now.
+Like any great brand, what Apple used to be, isn’t what it is now.
 They had to innovate by using design and user experience as the driving force behind their products.
 Gavin Ivester, the first Apple PowerBook designer, emphasizes the value of good design in the Curiosity Habits podcast episode, “Why Design Matters.”
 He states, “When it (a product) streamlines your ability to get something big done and makes it easy, and even fun because you feel so powerful doing it, and all those good things happen, that’s where the real value is: it’s design.”
 When a great product is designed and works well, these aspects will eventually market themselves.
-In this day and age, just hearing of a new product drop from Apple results in receiving millions of pre-orders because people have learned to believe that they “need” the latest Apple product to stand out.
+Just hearing of a new product drop from Apple receives millions of pre-orders because people have learned to believe they “need” the latest Apple product to stand out.

 Design For Purpose

 At Hatch Duo, what we offer goes beyond “just the product.”
-We believe in building for the sustainability of a brand and creating products that have layers of story-telling.
+We believe in building for a brand’s sustainability and creating products with layers of storytelling.
 Competition is ever-changing, so we strive to design any product idea with relevance.
-Our passion stems from understanding the fundamental human need for a brand, and as creatives, we also understand that brand-building all begins and ends with design at the forefront.
-We get that good design doesn’t just happen overnight.
-It takes many hours of sketching, rendering, and prototyping to execute the “right” design strategy.
-Still, when we see those products hit the shelves, it makes all those hours of brainstorming and collaborating so worth it.
+Our passion stems from understanding the fundamental human need for a brand, and as creatives, we also understand that brand-building begins and ends with design at the forefront.